AWS CLI v2

 AWS CLI (Command Line Interface) v2 is a powerful tool that allows to manage AWS services from the command line.

 Below are the steps to install AWS CLI v2 on WSM (Windows-based) and perform basic troubleshooting to validate credentials and permissions.
-Use the official for information.
+Use the official AWS website for information.

 Step 1: Install AWS CLI v2